wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 G. API calls to dynamically obtain localized text, external IP address, geocoding, weather by IP address or zip code, etc.

+   <a target="_blank" href="https://realpython.com/flask-blueprint/">Flask Blueprints</a> are used to reduce API resilience amid complexity.

 H. Dynamic custom text can optionally be sent to:
    * a local text-to-speech engine to be voiced in an mp3 file
    * to a mobile phone via SMS (using Twillio.com)